-11. Plaintiff Sherman Macaston is an individual, and law-abiding resident of the County of Sonoma, California.
-Plaintiff Macaston was born and raised in California, and has honorably served his country, serving two combat tours of duty in Vietnam.
-After being honorably discharged from the United States Army in 1978, Plaintiff Macaston returned to California, and here he lawfully acquired, prior to 2000, large-capacity magazines for a Browning Hi-Power pistol, chambered in 9mm, and large-capacity magazines for a Smith & Wesson Model 59 pistol, also chambered in 9mm.
-In fact, the large-capacity magazines that Plaintiff Macaston acquired for the Smith & Wesson Model 59 pistol are the only magazines that he has for that particular pistol, and as far as plaintiff Macaston is aware, and on information and belief, no 10-round OEM magazines were ever produced by the original manufacturer, specifically for that particular pistol, before its production was discontinued in 1988.
+1 California, and here he lawfully acquired, prior to 2000, large-capacity magazines for a 2 Browning Hi-Power pistol, chambered in 9mm, and large-capacity magazines for a Smith & 3 Wesson Model 59 pistol, also chambered in 9mm.
+In fact, the large-capacity magazines that 4 Plaintiff Macaston acquired for the Smith & Wesson Model 59 pistol are the only magazines that 5 he has for that particular pistol, and as far as plaintiff Macaston is aware, and on information and 6 belief, no 10-round OEM magazines were ever produced by the original manufacturer, 7 specifically for that particular pistol, before its production was discontinued in 1988.